skim743/MATLAB_Docker/README.md

 # Enabling GPUs in the MATLAB docker container

-The '--gpus all \' flag in docker_run.sh allows the MATLAB container to access GPUs on the host computer.
+The '--gpus all \' flag in 'docker_run.sh' allows the MATLAB container to access GPUs on the host computer.
 Follow the instruction below to set up the host computer to enable GPUs in the MATLAB container.
 The flag can be removed if no GPUs are needed.

-# 1 - Check if an Nvidia driver is installed
+# 1 - Install Nvidia driver
-Run
+Check if an Nvidia driver is installed by running
 ```
 nvidia-smi
 ```